ergoplatform/ergodocs/docs/ef/ef-scope.md

 Some Ergo Foundation members also hold developer positions, although their development activities are separate from their foundation involvement.
 For transparency, these roles are listed below:

-- Morphic manages JVM-related developers (Wallet devs, Scala devs, etc.) and the [sigmastate-interpreter](sigmastate-interpreter.md).
+- Morphic manages JVM-related developers (Wallet devs, Scala devs, etc.) and the [sigmastate-interpreter](sigmastate-interpreter.md). (salaried)
+- Mark Glasgow manages this documentation and various other developer-adjacent tasks. (salaried)
-- Mohammad Hasan Samadani (mhs_sam) manages a team of graduates and PhD students who have produced [Ergo Raffle](ergoraffle.md), [ErgoWell](ergowell.md), [Minotaur-wallet](wallets.md), and [Rosen Bridge](rosen.md).
+- Mohammad Hasan Samadani (mhs_sam) manages a team of graduates and PhD students who have produced [Ergo Raffle](ergoraffle.md), [ErgoWell](ergowell.md), [Minotaur-wallet](wallets.md), and [Rosen Bridge](rosen.md). (rewarded until April 2024 - now working on a volunteer basis)
-- [Fleet-sdk](https://github.com/fleet-sdk) is managed by Alison Robson (anon_br).
+- [Fleet-sdk](https://github.com/fleet-sdk) is managed by Alison Robson (anon_br). (salaried)

-Additionally, outwith the EF members:
+Additionally, outwith the EF members, we fund a few roles in development.

-- Dmitry Usov manages the Ergo website and works on various other projects such as the DexyGold front-end.
+- Dmitry Usov manages the Ergo website and works on various other projects such as the DexyGold front-end. (salaried)
 - The rest of the funds spent on development go towards bounties on the repositories given below

 #### Code Repositories Supported by the Ergo Foundation